084lixin/PtCoM/README.md

 Tsinghua University, Oct，2023

-These code have been made available to facilitate the reproduction of the computational analysis in the paper "Machine-learning-accelerated design of high-performance platinum intermetallic nanoparticle fuel cell catalysts".
+These code have been made available to facilitate the reproduction of the computational analysis in the paper **"Machine-learning-accelerated design of high-performance platinum intermetallic nanoparticle fuel cell catalysts"**.

 Program versions used: